wangdi4/llvm/llvm/docs/LangRef.rst

    combined in a way "widening" the resulting outer type the base of it should be an array-to-pointer decay GEP or a GEP produced based on such a pointer.

+'``intel-profx``' Metadata
+^^^^^^^^^^^^^^^^^^^^^^^^^^

+``intel-profx`` metadata is used to store an uint64_t type execution counter on CallBase instructions.
+The execution counter is derived from instrumen- tation based profiling, and represents the number of times the call was executed in the training run.

+NOTE: The choice of a uint64_t counter is intentional.
+It mirrors the use of a uint64_t counter for function entry execution counts.
+Sampling based profiling attached execution counts to CallBase instructions, using branch weight metadata, which is a pair of uint32_t values.
+Only the first value is used.
+However, 32-bit counters are not adequate for many important applications and benchmarks when intrumentation based profiling is used.
+So we adopt the use of 64-bit counters.

 ..
 END INTEL_CUSTOMIZATION

 '``fpmath``' Metadata